namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

 with an engineer at Facebook he knew who had never been in college at all, to hear it from the horse's mouth.
 I remember that video call.
 The engineer told me that in the end, he got to where he wanted to be.
-He said it wasn't always easy and that he sometimes had to fight for recognition from people to proove he wasn't a dumbfuck because he didn't have a degree.
+He said it wasn't always easy and that he sometimes had to fight for people's recognition to proove he wasn't a dumbfuck because he didn't have a degree.
 He said that sometimes engineers around him would talk about some obscure theoretical aspect of computer science that every student would have come across and he wouldn't get the joke.
 However, the biggest thing he lacked was the sense of community shared by alumni of the same school.
-While two Stanford alumni placed on opposite ends of the Amazon will find each other and create the Stanford Alumni Club of the Amazon rainforest, he didn't belong to any such tribe at all.
+While two Stanford alumni placed on opposite ends of the Amazon *will* find each other and create the Stanford Alumni Association of the Amazon rainforest, he didn't belong to any such tribe at all.

 A brief digression.
 As I've talked to more people about this over the years, I've gotten the sense that for many, college isn't really about learning things anyway.
-My impression is that the biggest value people take away from college is in the people they meet there and the experiences they have.
+My impression is that the biggest value people take away from college is in the people they meet and the experiences they have.
 College is a place where like-minded, like-aged individuals build a network that often carries long into the later years of their lives.
-A lot of people also meet their spouse in college.
+A lot of people meet their spouse in college.
 And they have fun.
 Especially in the US and the UK, colleges are exciting institutions with sports, societies, clubs, parties and so on.
 It is this that a lot of people, in hindsight, would not give up if they had the choice I had.

 My one year in college was very different.
 For one, German universities don't really do societies or sports at the scale that American colleges do.
-There was only one major club at TU Munich, the TU Investment Club -- a student hedge fund, which I joined and which indeed provided valuable friends and contacts up until today.
+There was only one major club at TU Munich, the TU Investment Club a student hedge fund, which I joined and which indeed provided valuable friends and contacts up until today.
 But it stopped there and, at least in my environment there was no partying, not really any fun.
 I spent 95% of my time in my room in the sleepy suburb of Garching, studying and studying.
 Now contrast this with my year in London.
 I was living some sort of fairytale life.
 I lived smack in the center of one of the most vibrant cities in the world, working at hot tech companies with quirky multicolored offices, lying upside down on couches feeding myself free food.
-I was getting paid a lot of money to do work that I loved and gain insane amounts of knowledge every day by working the job I was studying to attain.
+I was getting paid a lot of money to do work that I loved and gained insane amounts of knowledge every day by working the job I was studying to attain.
 I was having a good time with other interns, did fun activities with my team and was sipping champagne on a ferris wheel at the Facebook summer party.
 So while most people would be hard-pressed to trade in the happy-jolly-fun times at college with the hardships and stress of their working lives any sooner than absolutely necessary, it was quite the reverse in my case.

 Back to making my decision.
 I, like many people, too, have parents.
 Like many people's parents, mine were also not immediately thrilled by the idea of me